 Paper DRG

 Course Code AMMA-602

 Total Marks 60 + 40 = 100

 Number of Lectures 48 lectures of 50 minutes each (2400 minutes)

-- 1. Learners shall understand the process of planning & production of the advertisement. - 2.
-To highlight the importance of visual language as an effective way of communication. - 3.
+Course Outcome/s: 1.
+Learners shall understand the process of planning & production of the advertisement.
+2. To highlight the importance of visual language as an effective way of

+- 2. To highlight the importance of visual language as an effective way of communication. - 3.
 To provide practical training in the field of advertising & make the learner industry ready.